ydahal1/ydahal1/jokes.md

-How are false teeth like stars?
-They come out at night!
+Why should you never trust a pig with a secret?
+Because it's bound to squeal.

 [
-Mon May  5 00:30:00 UTC 2025
+Tue May  6 00:27:55 UTC 2025
  ]